 - Not Marketing Themselves: The competitive college admissions process is about developing and marketing your personal brand not just about your A-levels, TOEFL scores, or SAT scores.
 Many international students view college admissions selection process quantitatively not qualitatively.
 They need to understand the American schools’ expectations during the selection process.
 They need to share their accomplishments and achievements in a meaningful and compelling way to schools through the Common App.

-- Depending solely on educational agents: While educational agents are great resources for international students in their own countries, many agents do not constantly travel to U.S. colleges and universities to know, in real-time, the changes in each university admissions policies.
+- Depending solely on educational agents: While educational agents in their countries are resources for international students, many agents in their countries do not constantly travel to U.S. colleges and universities to know, in real-time, the changes in each university admissions policies.
 For example, Harvard’s admissions policy and mission is different from Yale, Princeton, Brown, MIT, Columbia, etc.

 Dr. Paul Reginald Lowe is the managing director and lead admissions expert at Pinnacle Educational Center Admissions Advisors Group.
 Dr. Lowe specializes in providing exclusive concierge-type admissions advisory services for U.S. and international families and students who are interested in applying to Ivy League and highly selective colleges and combined BS/MD programs.
 Dr. Lowe also helps students gain admissions into their top choice private schools and colleges after they have been deferred, wait-listed and rejected.